MBaldessari77/blog/_posts/2017-02-13-debug-github-pages-with-jekill-on-windows.md

     ...
 ```
 *   Continue with step Requirements(https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#requirements)
-*   Checkout the master branch of site (if github pages is mapped on master) and go in the checkout folder
+*   Checkout the master branch of site (if github pages is mapped on master) and go in the local checkout folder
 *   Continue to step [Install Jekyll using Bundler](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-2-install-jekyll-using-bundler)

 ```